 A professional appearance must be maintained at all times.
-Residents are expected to come to work appropriately attired.
-All residents must wear a laboratory coat with their identification badge when engaged in direct patient contact and when providing service on the nursing units or other hospital areas.
+Residents are expected to come to work appropriately attired with their identification badge.
 Compliance with departmental Dress Code policy is required.

-Scrubs require preceptor approval and are not to be worn if presenting.
-(Professional dress only)
+\Scrubs require preceptor approval and are not to be worn if presenting (professional dress only).